Dalcoin/Thermo_EoS/README.md

 New Things left to still do:

+1) Thoroughly test the modulated therm_eos program
-1) Write a python script for automatic runing and output scrubbing
+2) Write a python script for automatic runing and output scrubbing